How to use SVN on OSX for WordPress.org Themes and Plugins in 6 Steps

 3. Select the Folder on Your Computer

 The system will ask you for a place to download the SVN repository files.
-You can also point out if you want to download the entire repository or a folder of it.
+You can also point out if you want to download the entire repository or a folder.
 I selected “recursive” as I needed the entire folder on my local computer.

 4. Make Changes to the Plugin As You Like

-This step is quite self-explanatory as you may already know how to open and edit plugin files.
+This step is self-explanatory, as you may already know how to open and edit plugin files.
 Do as you like in different files.

-Please remember- you should not use SVN or treat SVN the way you treat Git.
+Please remember- you should not use SVN or treat SVN like you treat Git.
 When you’re using Git, you can make a commit for every single change you make in every single file to keep track of it.
-But for SVN, you should commit only when you’re ready to release.
+But you should commit only to SVN when you’re ready to release.

-Here is a nice tutorial about WordPress Theme Automation With Gulp
+Here is an excellent tutorial about WordPress Theme Automation With Gulp

 5. Commit the Changes